chainguard-dev/edu/content/open-source/wolfi/building-a-wolfi-package.md

   release-monitor:
     identifier: 3627
 ```
-The identifier can be obtained from the [release monitoring page](https://release-monitoring.org/) - search for the package and grab the ID that shows up at the URL.
+You can obtain the identifier from the [release monitoring page](https://release-monitoring.org/) - search for the package and grab the ID that shows up at the URL.

 Here is another example, this time from a package that is released via GitHub: